 MARKET INSIGHTS

-MAY 2025 MARKET INSIGHT REPORT: RESIDENTIAL
+august 2025 MARKET INSIGHT REPORT: RESIDENTIAL

 Just a reminder of the parameters we use when assembling these stats: